Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 Eve would yearn for a soulful connection with Adam, but he would largely determine the level of intimacy in their relationship.
 Childbirth would be painful for her.

-And their personal differences, which they previously accepted and respected without judgment, would become grounds for criticism and prejudice.
+And their personal differences, which they had previously accepted and respected without judgment, would become grounds for criticism and prejudice.

 They would also be naturally inclined to make wrong choices based on moral untruths.
 Indeed, this duality had already materialized.